Dead Zone - Advanced Collection

 - Nitrogen sources and Gulf hypoxia: Potential for environmental credit trading.
 A zone of hypoxic and anoxic waters has become a dominant feature of the northern Gulf of Mexico.
 Nitrogen draining into the Gulf from the Mississippi Basin has been identified as the primary source of the problem.
 Reducing nitrogen loads from point and nonpoint sources in the basin is the primary goal of an action plan developed to address the problem.
 This scientific paper uses data on point source dischargers and a model of the agriculture sector to examine whether the purchase of nitrogen reduction "credits" from nonpoint sources would reduce the cost of nitrogen control if point sources are required to reduce nitrogen discharges.
-Results indicate that a substantial degree of credit trading could affect agricultural commodity prices, thereby affecting agricultural production outside the basin. (more info)
+Results indicate that a substantial degree of credit trading could affect agricultural commodity prices, thereby affecting agricultural production outside the basin. ( This site may be offline. )

 - Potential societal and economic impacts of wastewater nutrient removal and recycling.
 This scholarly article documents possible effects of nutrient pollution on estuaries and coastal waters.
 These effects include the impairment of ecosystems (food webs) and major reductions or collapse of fisheries at numerous sites around the world, resulting in major economical and societal impacts.
 The Chesapeake Bay dead zone is used as a case study for the causes, effects, and remediation plans and policies.
 The paper features diagrams of the dead zone, tables outlining hypoxia impacts in different dead zones worldwide, and a flowchart of remediation processes at the York River. (more info)